anas-ahmad1/todo-list/README.md

 });
 ```

-#### What was the most challenging part of this project and how did you solve it?
+#### 9- What was the most challenging part of this project and how did you solve it?

 I think I did not face any such challenge in technical things.
 The most challenging was the time management along with my current job and ongoing family event.
 Other than that documentation was a bit new thing for me so that took time.

-#### If you had more time, what improvements would you make to the application?
+#### 10- If you had more time, what improvements would you make to the application?

 Some ui improvements could have been made like drag and drop of tasks.
 But more importantly I would have focused more on optimizing the current code and doing better testing before the submission.
 Like using a more secure way of storing token instead of localStorage.
 Implementing separation of concern even more.
 Remove redundancy even more.
 And yes I would also have added API documentation here in readme.
 I could not because of lack of time.
+I would also have deployed the app on a free hosting site.